brrcrites/js-example-factory/README.md

 * Create a new Firebase Web App and install the `firebase-cli` tools
 * Download your config.js file from your Firebase Web App and add it to the public/ directory
 * Go to the Authentication page for your Web App and enable "email and password" authentication
+* Create a Firestore database in test mode
 * Run `npm install` to download all the dependencies and run `npm start` to run webpack and start the project locally

 ## References